ekataglobal/solrcloud_manager/README.md

 Assumes you're handling ALL collection configuration data in ZooKeeper.

-Solr >= 4.8.
+Solr >= 4.8, including 5.x.
 Specifically, the ADDREPLICA collections API command was added in 4.8.

-Earlier cluster versions may work if you don't need to add replicas, but this is untested.
+Earlier cluster versions may work out of the box if you don't need to add replicas, but this is untested.

-If your servlet isn't bound to /solr, give it a try anyway, but there may be bugs.
+Full support for earlier 4.x versions could probably be achieved by falling back to the core admin API, but this is unwritten.

 Installing:
 ===========

 Download the assembly jar from one of the github releases, and run using java, like:

-    java -jar solrcloud_manager-assembly-1.2.0.jar --help
+    java -jar solrcloud_manager-assembly-1.4.0.jar --help

 Basic usage: